 We typically commit to our customers that our cloud-based subscription services will maintain a minimum service-level of availability.
 If we are unable to meet these commitments, this could negatively impact our business.
-We rely on public cloud providers, such as Google Cloud, Amazon Web Services and Microsoft Azure, co-location providers, such as Equinix, and our own data centers and PoPs, and any availability interruption in the public cloud could result in us not meeting our service-level commitments to our customers.
+We rely on public cloud providers, such as Amazon Web Services, Microsoft Azure and Google Cloud co-location providers, such as Equinix, and our own data centers and PoPs, and any availability interruption in any of these cloud solutions could result in us not meeting our service-level commitments to our customers.
 In some cases, we may not have a contractual right with our public cloud or co-location providers that compensates us for any losses due to availability interruptions in our cloud-based subscription services.
 Further, any failure to meet our service-level commitments could damage our reputation and adoption of our cloud-based subscription services, and we could face loss of revenue from reduced future subscriptions and reduced sales and face additional costs associated with any failure to meet service-level agreements.
 Any service-level failures could adversely affect our business, financial condition and results of operations.